 Epoxies are easy to use thanks to their formulation versatility.
 Additional advantages include the absence of volatile organic compounds, and creation of less hazardous waste.

-In terms of sales volumes, uses of epoxy resins in the home, leisure, ICT and medical sectors account for 36,000 tonnes of epoxy resins sold by ERC members annually.
+In terms of sales volumes, uses of epoxy resins in the home, leisure, ICT and medical sectors account for 36,000 tonnes of epoxy resins sold by Epoxy Europe members annually.

 GREATER AND SAFER ENERGY SUPPLY